gardening

 In diseases, it is infected by clubroot, which can be checked if quality soil is used.
 It also gets affected by powdery mildew.
 To prevent it, avoid wetting the foliage.

-See also How to Grow and Care for Gooseberries
+See also How to Grow Okra in Pot

 Harvesting